← Home E-commerce · Dunelm · 2022

 Checkout conversion lift above baseline

-Final cart to checkout rate
+Final cart to checkout exit rate

 3